folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Keyword.** Searches through all fields in the drop-down list.
 This is the default search.
 *   **Date created.** Date the order was created.
-*   **Date ordered.** Date the order was opened, which is when funds are encumbered and interactions with the Inventory app occur.
+*   **Date opened.** Date the order was opened, which is when funds are encumbered and interactions with the Inventory app occur.
 *   **PO number.** The purchase order number.